-Some plants require special care and while others thrive in certain locations.
-With herbs, however, they are simple to care of and almost anyone can effortlessly grow it.
-It is low maintenance making it one of the easiest plants to grow and can be planted anywhere, be in small pots on window sills or a designated area in your lawn, patio, or home garden.
+Some plants require special care and while others thrive in specific locations.
+With herbs, however, they are simple to care for, and almost anyone can effortlessly grow it.
+It is low maintenance making it one of the most natural plants to improve and can be planted anywhere, be in small pots on window sills or a designated area in your lawn, patio, or home garden.

 You’ll also be pleased to know that herbs are so versatile that aside from the two ways to plant them as detailed below, there are many other possible ways to grow these green crops.
 Some even use them as decorations for their backyard pathways.

 Furthermore, it’s no secret that herbs can enhance any cooking and thus eliminate extra trips to the grocery store.
 Having a handy herb garden can fulfill that Ina Garten or Jamie Oliver fantasy you’ve always had when you watched their shows.
-Extra bonus points: they make your place smell great.
+Bonus points: they make your place smell great.

-Purchase organic soil from your local source which is composed of sand, compost, and aged manure.
-Loosen the soil prior to planting, by digging it with a large garden fork.
-This is a necessary step for water to be able to pass through the soil as well as creating space for roots to grow.
+Purchase organic soil from your local source, which is composed of sand, compost, and aged manure.
+Loosen the soil before planting by digging it with a large garden fork.
+This is a necessary step for water to be able to pass through the ground as well as creating space for roots to grow.

-There are a huge variety of herbs you can choose from but for fail-proof herbs for beginners, you can start with mint.
+There is a wide variety of herbs you can choose from, but for fail-proof herbs for beginners, you can start with mint.
 Mint offers a refreshing and cooling bite to dishes.
 You can also make fresh mint tea from the leaves.
-Take note that mint grows vigorously and can creep over your whole garden if left untrimmed.
+Take note that mint thrives and can creep over your whole garden if left untrimmed.

 Herbs, like some vegetables, can be planted as seeds or seedlings.
-Both are available in most nurseries or if you have a kind neighbor or friend, you can simply ask them for a seedling of their herbs.
-Seedlings are easier to grow since it has already sprouted but growing herbs from seeds are not that difficult.
-Seeds are also cheaper and you can get several packets for the price of one seedling.
+Both are available in most nurseries, or if you have a kind neighbor or friend, you can ask them for a seedling of their herbs.
+Seedlings are easier to grow since it has already sprouted, but growing herbs from seeds are not that difficult.
+Seeds are also cheaper, and you can get several packets for the price of one seedling.

 Contrary to popular belief, frequent harvesting won’t damage the herbs.
-In fact, it is required for fast-growing herbs like mint.
-Frequent harvesting will result in the production of more foliage.
+It is a requirement for fast-growing herbs like mint.
+Regular harvesting will result in the production of more foliage.